Marinchoo/Video-Super-Resolution/README.md

-# TempRef — Temporal Refinement for Video Super-Resolution
+# TempRef: Loss-Driven Temporal Refinement for Video Super-Resolution

 Due to the large sizes of the files, we could only upload them as a release v1.0.
 It contains the code, trained models, and generated outputs for **TempRef**, a lightweight post-processing network that reduces temporal flickering in the outputs of frame-based video super-resolution models.
 The project is described in full in our report.